 Playing DVDs with External Subtitle files

-In order to enable external subtitle support in Zoom Player, you must have DirectVobSub (VSFilter) installed.
 You must next instruct Zoom Player to use this filter in DVD Mode.
-This is done by going to "Advanced Options" and opening the "Playback / DVD - Smart" dialog and under the "Additional Filters" section, adding "DirectVobSub".
+This is done by going to "Advanced Options" and opening the "Playback / DVD - Smart" dialog and under the "Additional Filters" section, adding "DirectVobSub/xySubFilter".

 Please note, DVDs were never meant to be played with external subtitle files.
 You may face several issues when trying to get this to work.
 These issues include no video image at all, subtitles never showing up or subtitles going out of synchronization.

 For no-video image you can try switching between the video renderer options to see if a different renderer makes a difference, for no-subtitles try opening the DirectVobSub settings page (Alt+"S") to see if a subtitle file is actually loaded (it's quite possible that some subtitle formats will not work with DVD Playback!).
-If your subtitle goes out of synch (or even starts out of synch), you can try using the DirectVobSub settings Page (Alt+"S") to compensate for the skew.
+If your subtitle goes out of sync (or even starts out of sync), you can try using the DirectVobSub settings Page (Alt+"S") to compensate for the skew.

 Once again, there is a good possibility this won't work at all, YMMV.